An Officer and a Gentleman: Plot

-After his mother's suicide, adolescent Zachary "Zack" Mayo was sent to live with his father Byron, an alcoholic, womanizing US Navy petty officer stationed in the Philippines.
-Now a college graduate, Zack (much to Byron's surprise) reports to Fort Rainier, an Aviation Officer Candidate School (AOCS) located near Port Townsend, Washington.
+After his mother committed suicide, adolescent Zachary "Zack" Mayo was sent to live with his father Byron, an alcoholic, womanizing US Navy petty officer stationed in the Philippines.

-Upon arrival, Zack and other recruits meet Marine Gunnery Sergeant Emil Foley, their strict and no-nonsense drill instructor.
-Foley makes it clear that only the most capable AOCS will become Naval Aviators.
-Male candidates are warned about "Puget Sound Debs", local girls aspiring to marry a Naval aviator.
-Soon after, Zack and fellow AOC Sid Worley meet two young factory workers — Paula Pokrifki and Lynette Pomeroy.
-Zack begins a relationship with Paula, while Sid dates Lynette.
+Now a college graduate, Zack surprises Byron by telling him he has joined the Navy because he wants to become a jet pilot.
+He reports to Fort Rainier, an Aviation Officer Candidate School (AOCS) located near Port Townsend, Washington.
+Upon arriving, Zack and other recruits meet Marine Gunnery Sergeant Emil Foley, their strict, no-nonsense drill instructor.
+Foley tells them that only the most capable AOCs will become Naval Aviators.
+Male candidates are warned about "Puget Sound Debs", local girls aspiring to marry a pilot.
+Soon after, Zack and fellow AOC Sid Worley meet two young factory workers, Paula Pokrifki and Lynette Pomeroy; Zack begins a relationship with Paula while Sid dates Lynette.

-Zack is caught peddling contraband uniform-accessories to fellow AOCs needed to pass inspections.
-Foley punishes Zack with rigorous hazing to force his resignation, stating he lacks the character to be an officer.
-When Zack does not quit, Foley threatens him with dismissal.
+Zack is caught peddling contraband uniform accessories needed to pass inspections to his fellow AOCs.
+Foley punishes Zack with rigorous hazing to push him to resign, telling him he lacks the character to be an officer.
+When Zack refuses to quit, Foley threatens to dismiss him.
 Zack breaks down and admits that he has no options in civilian life.
 Foley relents, assigning Zack menial work.
-Zack, in turn, distributes his stash of uniform accessories among the other AOCs, particularly cash-strapped roommate Lionel Perryman.
+Zack, in turn, distributes his stash of uniform accessories among the other AOCs, particularly his cash-strapped roommate Lionel Perryman.
+During the final obstacle-course run, in which he has a chance to break the base's record for the run, Zack instead stops to encourage classmate Casey Seeger to complete the run so that she, too, can graduate.

 Paula's mother and younger sister are enchanted with Zack, but Paula's stepfather is hostile.
-Zack learns that Paula's absent biological father was an AOC who abandoned Paula's mother when she became pregnant.
-As graduation nears and new officers are transferred to another base for more training, Zack ends his relationship with Paula.
+Paula tells Zack that her biological father was an AOC who abandoned Paula's mother when she became pregnant.
+As graduation nears, and because if he graduates he will be transferred to another base for further training, Zack ends his relationship with Paula.